VMCH is rolling out a new method of pain assessment for aged care residents who can no longer express their levels of pain verbally.

 The new pain assessment will be a technology–based solution called PainChek®, which replaces the existing assessment tool called the “Abbey Pain Scale”.

 VMCH is funding the rollout of the program ahead of the Federal Government’s investment of $5M to facilitate the implementation of PainChek® across Australian Aged Care Residences.

-Three VMCH homes completed a trial of PainChek® in late 2018, with positive outcomes.
-We have now decided to roll out this assessment took across all VMCH homes.
+Three VMCH aged care residences completed a trial of PainChek® in late 2018, with positive outcomes.
+The organisation is now rolling out the assessment tool across all 12 VMCH aged care residences.

-Staff also complete assessments on vocalisations, movements, behaviours, activity and the body to complete the assessment.
+Staff also complete assessments on vocalisations, movements, behaviours, activity and the body to complete the evaluation.

 For further information about the use of PainChek in a particular VMCH residential aged care home, please contact them directly.